 You must have heard the warning that smoking is bad for your health.
 But did you know that the effects of smoking on your teeth could also be very severe?
 We are not just talking about bad breath.
-There is a multitude of problems tobacco products can cause when it comes to your oral health.
+There is a multitude of problems tobacco products can cause when it comes to your oral health that dentists in Woodbridge warn of.
 Those include: lessened sense of taste and smell, stained teeth, stained tongue, and slower than usual healing after a tooth extraction or other surgery.
 Cosmetic dental issues become more difficult to treat due to the nature of stains or bacteria left from smoking.

 Gum disease, more plaque and bacteria from smoking

 Let’s look at gum disease or what dentists call periodontal disease.
 Did you know that effects of smoking on your teeth include producing more plaque?
 Plaque is described as a soft and sticky film that collects on your teeth, which contains millions of bacteria.
 The bacteria in plaque if left untreated, may lead to tooth decay and gum disease.
 The best way to get rid of plaque is to ensure through brushing and flossing.